Reinforcement Learning techniques for the flavor problem in particle physics: Reinforcement Learning

 \begin{itemize} \item \textbf{Agent}: the entity responsible for making decisions and learning from experience.
 The agent could be a robot, a software program, or any system capable of taking actions in an environment; \item \textbf{Environment}: the external system with which the agent interacts.
 The environment includes everything outside the agent, such as a physical space, a game board, or a simulated market.
 It responds to the agent's actions by providing new states and rewards; \item \textbf{State} ($s \in \mathcal{S}$): a representation of the current situation or configuration of the environment at a given time.
 The state contains all relevant information the agent needs to make a decision.
 For example, in a chess game, the state could represent the positions of all pieces on the board.
 With $\mathcal{S}$ we indicate the ensemble of the whole states, whose single realization is indicated with $s$; \item \textbf{Action} ($a \in \mathcal{A}$): a decision or move the agent can make to influence the environment.
 Actions can be discrete (e.g., moving left or right) or continuous (e.g., adjusting the speed of a vehicle).
 The set of all possible actions $\mathcal{A}$ depends on the environment and the current state; \item \textbf{Reward} ($r \in \mathbb{R}$): a scalar value provided by the environment after each action, indicating the immediate benefit or cost of that action.
 The reward serves as feedback, guiding the agent toward desirable behaviors.
 For instance, a positive reward might be given for winning a game, while a negative reward (penalty) could be assigned for making an invalid move in a chess game; \item \textbf{Policy} ($\pi$): the strategy or rule that the agent follows to select actions based on the current state.
 Formally, a policy is a mapping from states to actions, denoted as $\pi: \mathcal{S} \rightarrow \mathcal{A}$ (for deterministic policies) or $\pi(a|s)$ (for probabilistic policies, which assign probabilities to actions given a state).
 The goal of RL is to learn an optimal policy that maximizes long-term rewards; \item \textbf{Value Function} ($V^\pi(s)$): a function that estimates the expected cumulative reward (also called the \emph{return}) an agent can achieve starting from a given state $s$ and following the policy $\pi$.
 The value function quantifies the long-term desirability of a state under a specific policy.
-A related concept is the \emph{action-value function} ($Q^\pi(s, a)$), which estimates the expected return for taking action $a$ in state $s$ and following policy $\pi$ afterward; \item \textbf{Discount Factor} ($\gamma \in [0, 1]$): a parameter that determines the importance of future rewards relative to immediate ones.
+A related concept is the \emph{action-value function} ($Q^\pi(s, a)$), which estimates the expected return for taking action $a$ in state $s$ and following policy $\pi$ afterward.
+Notice that the reward $r$ and the value function are fundamentally related: the reward provides the immediate feedback signal, while the value function is the estimation of the long-term benefit derived from those rewards. \item \textbf{Discount Factor} ($\gamma \in [0, 1]$): a parameter that determines the importance of future rewards relative to immediate ones.
 A value of $\gamma$ close to 0 prioritizes short-term rewards, while a value close to 1 emphasizes long-term rewards, promoting long-term planning by the agent. \item \textbf{Learning Rate} ($\alpha \in [0,1]$): a parameter which controls how much newly acquired information overrides old information when updating estimates.
 When $\alpha$ is close to 1, the agent quickly adapts to new experiences but tends to forget past knowledge; conversely, for $\alpha$ close to 0 the agent learns slowly, giving more weight to prior knowledge and less to new data.
 It can decay over time so to make updates smaller as learning converges. \end{itemize}